apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**No one knows when the 2024 schedule is coming**
+**Pacers react to 'controversial' late calls in Knicks' Game 1 win, Myles Turner expects 'glaring' L2M report**

-You can read more about it [here](https://www.nbcsports.com/nfl/profootballtalk/rumor-mill/news/no-one-knows-when-the-2024-schedule-is-coming).
+You can read more about it [here](https://www.cbssports.com/nba/news/pacers-react-to-controversial-late-calls-in-knicks-game-1-win-myles-turner-expects-glaring-l2m-report/).

 ## Requirements
 - Python 3.8